code4policy/modules/finalproject/02-storytime.md

 	Remember, the stories should capture user needs.
 You don't have to make them too granular since stories will eventually get broken down into tasks.

-4. Select the most immediate user stories (probably ones on the smaller end of your list at this point), and make sure they meet I-N-V-E-S-T and have a strong definition of done.
-Enter them into the top of a trello list called "USER STORIES".
+4. Select the most immediate user stories (probably ones on the smaller end of your list at this point), and convert each one to an "issue".
+Make sure they meet I-N-V-E-S-T and have a strong definition of done.
+You only have to do this for a handful of well-defined issues at the top of your stack, not for the ill defined ones at the bottom of the stack.
+You can deal with those during your next storytime meeting.
+	1. convert the "note" to an "issue" (you can hit the `...` at the top right side of the card)
-	1. use a checklist to make sure they meet I-N-V-E-S-T
+	2. use a checklist to make sure they meet I-N-V-E-S-T
-	2. add definition of done
-	3. add acceptance criteria / definitions of done
+	3. add one or more definitions of done (this can be text or a checklist)
+	3.